-Top Medicare Supplement/Medigap Plan Carriers in New Hampshire
+Top Medicare Supplement plan carriers in New Hampshire

 The following quotes are also for New Hampshire females 65 years of age.

-AARP offers some of the least expensive New Hampshire Medicare Supplement and Medigap plans, with monthly premiums ranging from $129 to $182.
-State Farm offers Plan N for only $113 per month, while Aetna charges $211 for Plan F.
+AARP offers some of the least expensive New Hampshire Medicare Supplement plans, with monthly premiums ranging from $129 to $182.
+State Farm provides Plan N for only $113 per month, while Aetna charges $211 for Plan F.

 What is the best Medicare Supplement Plan in New Hampshire?

-How old do you have to be to qualify for a Medicare Supplement plan in New Hampshire?
+How old must you be to qualify for a Medicare Supplement plan in New Hampshire?

-To be eligible for a New Hampshire Medicare Supplement plan, you have to be 65 years old or older.
+To be eligible for a New Hampshire Medicare Supplement plan, you must be 65 years old or older.
 However, that’s not the only qualification you must have.

 You’ll also need to be a Medicare Part B beneficiary.
-It’s best to enroll during the Open Enrollment Period to avoid higher fees or a Medigap coverage denial, but you can sign up for Medigap throughout the year.
+Enrolling during the Open Enrollment Period is best to avoid higher fees or a Medigap coverage denial, but you can sign up for Medigap throughout the year.
 You can qualify for a Medigap plan before turning 65 if you have Original Medicare Parts A and B.